Wesley So: Representing the United States (2014–present)

 So's transfer to the United States Chess Federation was confirmed in the November 2014 rating list.
 Soon after, he moved to Minnetonka, Minnesota to live with his adoptive parents, Lotis Key and her husband, Renato Kabigting.

 He won the Millionaire Chess Tournament held in Las Vegas in October 2014, scoring 8½/13 and shared second place at the Tata Steel Masters in January 2015.
 In June 2015, in the Dortmund Sparkassen Chess Tournament, he came in second, behind the winner Fabiano Caruana.
 In November 2015, So won the 2015 Bilbao Chess Masters Final tournament.
 He defeated Grandmaster Ding Liren in Round 1, drew the remaining 5 games, and won in the tiebreaks against Grandmaster Anish Giri.

 So was awarded the Samford Fellowship in March 2016, enabling him to secure Vladimir Tukmakov as his coach.
 In August 2016, So finished clear first at the 2016 Sinquefield Cup, ahead of former World Champions Viswanathan Anand and Veselin Topalov, 2014 winner Fabiano Caruana, and 2015 winner Levon Aronian.
-He won 2 games and drew 7 games.
-In December 2016, So also finished clear first at the 2016 London Chess Classic, ahead of former World Champions Viswanathan Anand, Vladimir Kramnik and Veselin Topalov.
-He won 3 games and drew 6 games (+3−0=6).
+He won two games and drew seven games.
+In December 2016, So also finished clear first at the 2016 London Chess Classic, ahead of former World Champions Anand, Vladimir Kramnik, and Topalov.
+He won three games and drew six games (+3−0=6).
 In winning the Sinquefield Cup, the London Chess Classic, and finishing second at the Your Next Move Leuven rapid and blitz tournament, he won the 2016 Grand Chess Tour.
 So's first appearance for the United States yielded individual gold medal for board 3 as well as team gold at the Chess Olympiad held in Baku.

 In January 2017, So won the Tata Steel Masters, finishing ahead of World Champion Magnus Carlsen by a full point, with a score of 9/13, to rise to World No. 3 in the next FIDE list.